muhammadmueenarif/Ubunto-Linux-Commands/readme.txt

 If we want to search within history of command, we can use ctrl + r.
 And type command.
 We can clean command history by typing history ~c.

+We can scan our linux system using terminal for viruses. we need to install clamav software for this. free. sudo apt-get install clamav. clamscan -r foldername. this will scan our folder like clamscan -r /home/pictures. once scan is completed we can see summary. hidden files are also scanned.